It’s normal to feel confused and scared when your landlord serves you an eviction notice.

 The good news is that, in Virginia, there are a few ways that tenants can fight back.

 This article will explain your rights as a Virginia tenant.
-In particular, we’ll go over how far in advance your landlord has to give you notice.
-We’ll also talk about what counts as a valid form of notice.
+In particular, we’ll go over the specific procedure your landlord has to follow in order to legally evict you.

 When Does a Landlord Have to Provide Notice?